jrialland/ajp-client/README.md

 java client library for the Apache JServ Protocol 1.3
 ==============================

-This is a java implementation of an ajp13 client, allowing to send requests to a servlet container using this protocol.
+Java implementation of an AJP13 protocol client, allowing to send requests to a servlet container using this protocol.

+It uses [netty](https://netty.io/), and handles [connection pooling](https://github.com/hexiaofeng/poolnetty).

 Licensed under the Apache License, Version 2.0 (see [LICENSE](https://github.com/jrialland/ajp-client/blob/master/LICENSE))